TangleSpider/tangle-monorepo/README.md

     - Fix the withdrawRewards bug.
 It is not critical, but severe enough to warrant an upgrade. changeRewardMax ID in argument 1 and 2 must be equal.
     - Add tracking and analytical variables: totalRewardsWithdrawn per category, event emissions for reward withdrawals include the reward category that is being withdrawn from.
 Maybe find a way to lump multiple reward withdrawals so that there's only 1 event emission.
 In general find ways to reduce the amount of event emissions in favor of fewer but more detailed emissions.
     - Donate function needs to emit an event.
+    - Buying/selling Tangle (having it transferred to address A) should mark A as having received Tangle.
 - Website/App updates:
     - Limit collected addresses to 250, some chains cannot handle 500 (FIXED).
     - Don't let people collect X addresses with distribution tool if they have less than X Tangle